 It is a widespread illusion that external factors are creating problems in our life.
 It is actually our thoughts, beliefs, and subsequent actions that are the cause of our discontent.
 Those that teach that we are not responsible for our lives are crippling us to lead a life that is dependent on the actions of others, whereas we can quite easily take control over our life by becoming the master of our mind and emotions.

 This is ‘becoming a human being,’ or one who is aware of themselves and the environment which they inhabit.

 When we become aware of how things ‘are’ we can work towards effective change based on the reality of any current situation.
-To do this, we must realize that it is us who is always in control of our own life.
+To do this, we must realize that it is WE who are always in control of our life.